blaxx/sling-todo/README.md

 See the `master` branch README for Installation and Local Environment Setup instructions.

-## Branch Details - variant/backingBeansAndServlets
+## Branch Details - variant/backingModelsServletsAndHTL

-In this variant logic which lived largely in JSP scriptlets in the variant/pureJsp branch is moved into backing Classes and Servlets.
+This branch follows the same model as variant/backingBeansAndServlets but replaces jsp with HTL and standard Java beans with Sling Models.